Richard LischerJames T. and Alice Mead Cleland Professor of Preaching

 A native of St. Louis, Professor Lischer's graduate theological training is in systematic theology.
 He is an ordained minister in the Evangelical Lutheran Church in America and has nine years of pastoral experience in rural and suburban settings.
 He joined the Duke Divinity School faculty in 1979 and teaches in the areas of homiletics and ministry.

-Professor Lischer has taught and lectured widely in the areas of practical theology, ministry, religious autobiography and preaching.
+Professor Lischer has taught and lectured widely in the areas of practical theology, ministry, religious autobiography, and preaching.
 He has held many distinguished lectureships, including the Lyman Beecher Lectures at Yale Divinity School.
-He received a Lifetime Achievement Award in 2007 from the Academy of Homiletics.
+He received a Lifetime Achievement Award in 2007 from the Academy of Homiletics, and was named a Henry Luce III Fellow in Theology for 2012-13.

 B.A.
 Concordia Senior College